 As I snuggled beneath the quilt to stay warm, I noticed a block made with scraps from one of my favorite dresses—a blue and white polka-dotted dress I wore on the first day of the new school year when I was seven.

 Growing up, I never knew what it was like to go shopping for new clothes.
-Instead of having store-bought garments, almost everything we wore was handmade.
+Instead, everything we wore was handmade.
 I felt fortunate to have such a talented mother.
 If I could dream it, she could make it.
 Her inspiration for clothing designs often came from the window showcases of department stores.

 As I ran my hand over the pieces of fabric, I vividly remember standing by my mother’s side in front of a department store in downtown Bessemer, Alabama.